 - Antibiotics: Antibiotics are prescribed if a bacterial skin infection accompanies eczema.

 - Antihistamines: This help combats the itching and can help reduce itching/scratching at night as they cause drowsiness.

-- Topical calcineurin inhibitors: This drug suppresses the immune system, resulting in decreased inflammation and helping prevent flares.
+- Topical calcineurin inhibitors: This drug suppresses the immune system, decreasing inflammation and helping prevent flares.

-- Barrier repair moisturisers: These reduce water loss and help to repair the skin.
+- Barrier repair moisturizers: These reduce water loss and help to repair the skin.

 - Phototherapy: This involves exposure to UVA or UVB waves.
 This form of treatment is beneficial for treating moderate cases.
 Throughout the treatment, you will be closely monitored by your doctor.

 - Injected biologic drugs: These medications target specific proteins in the immune system, helping to suppress or modify your immune system’s response.

 Even though there isn’t a specific cure for the condition, a person must consult a doctor to get a proper treatment plan.

 Even after the affected area of the skin has healed, you must take the proper steps to care for it.

 - Avoid known triggers.